-The City of Portland’s existing public safety emergency radio system is largely comprised of obsolete analog technology from the early 1990’s, with the resources to repair or replace system components becoming rare or non-existent.
-The radio system has deficiencies that, if not addressed, will result in continued degredation and more frequent communication failures.
-Many of the existing radio system’s infrastructure components do not meet modern digital communications standards now in use around the country.
-The City’s existing radio system remains functional, but prolonged reliance on antiquated technology will increase the likelihood of critical system failures.
+The City of Portland’s existing public safety emergency radio system is comprised of obsolete analog technology from the early 1990’s, with the resources to repair or replace system components becoming scarce and difficult to find.
+The radio system has deficiencies that, if not addressed, would have resulted in continued degradation and more frequent communication failures.
+The City embarked in 2010 to modernize this critical tool for public safety by upgrading the core controller to modern digital standards.

 Meet the members of the City's Implementation Team